HIGHLIGHTS

 Software and Extras

-On to another strong suit of Samsung — the software.
+Now let’s talk about another thing Samsung nails: the software.
 The Samsung Galaxy Z Fold7 is coming straight with One UI 8 based on Android 16!
 Meaning, the Z series phones completely skipped One UI 7 and Android 15.
 As for updates, it’s seven years of support for both OS and security patches.

 Another unsuspecting update the Fold7 gets is in the security department, which now comes with quantum-resistant encryption.
 What does that mean?
 Hackers likely wouldn’t be able to crack into your phone even if they attacked with a quantum computer.
 Will they, though?
 Not anytime soon.
 But it’s good to know your phone is secured, I guess.